iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Xenon/[#006] About Xenon and this iM account..md

 Hey we are still here live and kicking lolol

 **TreeNoAlice**<br>
-JOE and Xenon's duo-Solo was amazing, never seen a band that can live up to that.
+JOE and Xenon's duo\-Solo was amazing, never seen a band that can live up to that.

 **Gearz_Igo**<br>
 Indeed!
 Never though Bass can keep up with Xenon's guitar!